-My name is Troy Parsons, I’m a Crohn’s advocate, volunteer, recent graduate (BSc.), Men’s Physique competitor and a fitness blogger with over 10 years of experience from Vancouver Island, Canada.
+My name is Troy Parsons, I’m a Crohn’s advocate, volunteer, Geoscientist (BSc.), Men’s Physique competitor and a fitness blogger with over 10 years of experience from Vancouver Island, Canada.

 I was diagnosed with Crohn’s Disease in 2009 at the age of 17.
 This blog is a look into what I deal with on a daily basis.

-Being a student is hard enough.
-Balancing a social life while attending university full-time and trying to stay fit, was a handful.
+Working as a young professional is hard enough.
+But balancing a social life, a chronic illness and a demanding job while trying to stay fit, is a handful.
 Having a chronic disease makes things very difficult and stressful.
 The reason I started this blog is to share my story while promoting health, wellness, nutrition, and fitness.
 I want to show people with my disease what can be possible while pushing the limits of their body and mind even with a debilitating chronic disease.

 All I can hope for is to make a difference in someone’s life, big or small.
 My goal is to provide motivation and show what has helped me deal with my unusual situation.
 If I can do it, you can do it.